-Warm up with this homemade, comforting, flavorful chunky chili on a cold evening.
-It's made with tender chunks of beef chuck roast and flavorful spices in a Dutch oven.
-The juicy, melt-in-your-mouth beef chunks give this chili a hearty flavor and a wonderful texture.
+Warm up with this incredibly flavorful chuck roast chili on a cold evening.
+It's made in a Dutch oven with chunks of beef chuck roast and a homemade chili powder spice blend.
+The tender, melt-in-your-mouth beef chunks give this chili a hearty flavor and a wonderful texture.

-Chili powder seasoning ingredients:
+Chili powder ingredients:

-How to make chunky chili:
+How to make it:

-See full ingredients & instructions in the recipe card below!
+See full ingredient amounts and instructions in the recipe card below!

-Step 4.
-Add garlic and cook until fragrant.
+- Add garlic and cook until fragrant.
 Stir in tomato paste and chicken broth.
 Add the meat back in, then add diced tomatoes and corn.
 Bring the mix to a simmer, then put on the lid, turn down the heat and simmer for 1 hour.

-Step 5.
-Add bell pepper, cover and continue to simmer for another 20 minutes.
+- Add bell pepper, cover and continue to simmer for another 20 minutes.

 How to serve it: